-of applications and their utilization of the system software in a whole-system approach for the fully automatic configuration and tailoring, but also the tightening of worst-case response times, attack surface, and footprint.
-Examples include the finding of configurability-related bugs in Linux (EuroSys '11, USENIX '14), application-specific tailoring and attack-surface reduction of Linux (HotDep '12, NDSS '13, and GPCE '14), the automatic optimization and formal validation of application-tailored RTOS instances (TECS 16.2, FMCAD '17 ), and the tightening of end-to-end WCRTs across the RTOS boundary (RTAS '17).
+- of applications and their utilization of the system software in a whole-system approach for the fully automatic configuration and tailoring, but also the tightening of worst-case response times, attack surface, and footprint.
+Examples include the finding of configurability-related bugs in Linux (EuroSys '11, USENIX '14), application-specific tailoring and attack-surface reduction of Linux (HotDep '12, NDSS '13, and GPCE '14), the automatic optimization and formal validation of application-tailored RTOS instances (TECS 16.2, FMCAD '17 ), and the tightening of end-to-end WCRTs and stack memory consumption across the RTOS boundary (RTAS '17, RTSS '18).

-as well as language-based approaches to implement, automatically instantiate, and test versatile system software and deal with the practical challenges of high configurability and adaptability, as described in our EuroSys '06, AOSD '11, GPCE '15, GPCE '16, and USENIX '17 papers.
+- as well as language-based approaches to implement, automatically instantiate, and test versatile system software and deal with the practical challenges of high configurability and adaptability, as described in our EuroSys '06, AOSD '11, GPCE '15, GPCE '16, USENIX '17, and ICSE '19 papers.
+Besides purely static, we also investigate compiler-assisted static mechanisms for highly efficient dynamic reconfiguration (KnoSys 23.7, EuroSys '19).

 Philosophy and Approach